Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: To [upgrade Kubernetes service clusters](https://docs.microsoft.com/azure/aks/upgrade-cluster), in the [Microsoft.ContainerService/managedClusters resource properties](https://docs.microsoft.com/azure/templates/microsoft.containerservice/managedclusters?tabs=json#managedclusterproperties-object), update the *kubernetesVersion* property, setting its value to one of the following versions (making sure to specify the minor version number): 1.11.9+, 1.12.7+, 1.13.5+, or 1.14.0+.
 #### Severity: 1

-### TA-000026: Service Fabric clusters should only use Azure Active Directory for client authentication
+### TA-000026: Service Fabric clusters should only use AAD for client authentication
-Service Fabric clusters should only use Azure Active Directory for client authentication.
+Service Fabric clusters should only use Azure Active Directory (AAD) for client authentication.
 A Service Fabric cluster offers several entry points to its management functionality, including the web-based Service Fabric Explorer, Visual Studio and PowerShell.
 Access to the cluster must be controlled using AAD.

 **Recommendation**: [Enable AAD client authentication on your Service Fabric clusters](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-creation-setup-aad)
 #### Severity: 1

-### TA-000027: Transparent Data Encryption on SQL databases should be enabled
+### TA-000027: TDE on SQL databases should be enabled
-Transparent data encryption should be enabled to protect data-at-rest and meet compliance requirements.
+Transparent data encryption (TDE) should be enabled to protect data-at-rest and meet compliance requirements.

 **Recommendation**: To [enable transparent data encryption](https://docs.microsoft.com/azure/azure-sql/database/transparent-data-encryption-tde-overview?tabs=azure-portal), in the [Microsoft.Sql/servers/databases/transparentDataEncryption resource properties](https://docs.microsoft.com/azure/templates/microsoft.sql/servers/databases/transparentdataencryption?tabs=json), add (or update) the value of the *state* property to `enabled`.
 #### Severity: 3